nthomasCUBE/KEGGexpressionmapper/README.md

 # KEGGexpressionMapper v0.1, Last update: 22 June 2017
 The KEGGexpressionMapper is bundled within a R package, allowing to visualize the expression of genes or abundances of proteins for any given species.
 The user need to provide a mapping to the expression (expression_mapping_file), a mapping to the KEGG orthologous (keg_to_gene_mapping_file), and a mapping of selected gene_candidate (gene_candidate_file).
 When a user has provided all these information, at first the KEGGexpressionMapper makes a lookup to find which pathways are associated with a KEGG ortholog, then for each pathway it visualizes the expression or protein abundancies by extracting the PNG visualisation and modifying them with the R-package PNG.
 ## How to run it and install it
-It can be started by invoking the method “KEGGexpressionMapper(expression_mapping_file, kegg_to_gene_mapping_file, gene_candidate_file).
-The R package can be installed by extracting the github project.

-Copy the zip directory of KEGGexpressionMapper.zip, unzip and run the following command in R: setwd("..") install("KEGGexpressionMapper")

-Finally
-KEGGexpressionMapper(expression_mapping_file, kegg_to_gene_mapping_file, gene_candidate_file)
+Please copy the R package from: https://github.com/nthomasCUBE/KEGGexpressionmapper/files/1096508/KEGGexpressionMapper_v0.1.tar.gz or (Release option).
+Then, the R package can be easily installed with install.packages("KEGGexpressionMapper_v0.1.tar.gz") which then allows to load the library (library("KEGGExpressionMapper") and running the tool with KEGGexpressionMapper(expression_mapping_file, kegg_to_gene_mapping_file, gene_candidate_file)

 ## Parameter explaination